iifl-logo

 OVERVIEW

-Hatsun Agro Product Limited ("HAP" or " the Company") is in the business of manufacturing and marketing Dairy Products especially Milk and Milk products such as Curd, Ghee, SMP, Ice Creams and also Cattle Feed.
-HAP is the largest Private Sector Dairy, in India.
+Hatsun Agro Product Limited ("HAP" or "the Company"), the largest Private Sector Dairy, in India is in the business of manufacturing and marketing Dairy Products especially Milk and Milk products such as Curd, Ghee, Paneer, SMP etc., Ice Creams and also Cattle Feeds.

-HAP is a Public Listed Company, listed its Equity Shares on the BSE Limited and National Stock Exchange of India Limited and having its Registered Office in Chennai, Tamilnadu, India.
+HAP is a Listed Company, listed its Equity Shares on the Bombay Stock Exchange Limited and National Stock Exchange of India Limited and having its Registered Office in Chennai, Tamil Nadu, India.

-The Financial Statements are prepared as per the Ind AS (Indian Accounting Standards), the provisions of The Companies Act, 2013 and the guidelines issued by the Securities and Exchange Board of India (SEBI)
+The Financial Statements of the Company are prepared as per the Ind AS (Indian Accounting Standards), the provisions of the Companies Act, 2013 and the guidelines issued by the Securities and Exchange Board of India (SEBI).

 GENERAL ECONOMIC SCENARIO & INDUSTRY STRUCTURE